Series 2000 Magnehelic® Differential Pressure Gages

 Indicate Positive, Negative or Differential, Accurate within 1%

-Select the SERIES 2000 Magnehelic® Gage for a versatile low differential pressure gauge with a wide choice of 81 models and 27 options to choose from.
+Select the Series 2000 Magnehelic® Gage for a versatile low differential pressure gage with a wide choice of 81 models and 27 options to choose from.
 Using Dwyer’s simple, frictionless Magnehelic® gage movement, it quickly indicates air or noncorrosive gas pressures--either positive, negative (vacuum) or differential.
 The design resists shock, vibration, over-pressures and is weatherproof to IP67.
 Select the -HA High Accuracy Magnehelic® Gage option for an accuracy within 1% of full scale, located below in the Product Configurator.
 Also included with the –HA option at no extra cost are a mirrored scale overlay and a 6 point calibration certificate.

 Note: May be used with Hydrogen.
 Order a Buna-N diaphragm.
 Pressures must be less than 35 psi.

 DID YOU KNOW that you can add YOUR logo to our Magnehelic® Gage, call customer service for details.

 - Filter Monitoring

 - Clean Room Positive Pressure Indication